- Monday, Tuesday, Wednesday and Friday: 8 a.m.–5 p.m.

 - University Intern Program: The University Intern Program is a 2-year program designed for those candidates who are employed in a full-time position.
 Candidates attend classes part time while employed full time in the classroom.
 Candidates are expected to enroll each semester while holding an Intern Credential.
 Candidates may change to the Intern pathway from the Traditional pathway if employment is offered in an appropriate setting.

-- Integrated Teacher Education Program (ITEP): This is a program for freshmen or juniors to obtain a bachelor’s degree in Liberal Studies and a Multiple Subject or Education Specialist Credential concurrently.
+- Integrated Teacher Education Program (ITEP): This is a program for freshmen or juniors to obtain a bachelor’s degree in Liberal Studies, the Elementary Subject Matter and a Multiple Subject or Education Specialist Credential concurrently.

 - Four-Year Integrated Preparation Program (FYI): Candidates earn a bachelor’s degree in English or Mathematics and a Single Subject Credential in English or Mathematics.